steveteoh/steveteoh.github.io/README.md

 13. [Kelantan](https://steveteoh.github.io/Kelantan/) (updated 3/10/2021,30/9/2021) <br>
 14. [Terengganu](https://steveteoh.github.io/Terengganu/) (updated 3/10/2021,30/9/2021) <br>

+Note:
-Note: The javascripts are minified and obfuscated for faster performance.
+1. The javascripts are minified and obfuscated for faster performance.
 Kindly email me on the link below if you wish to have the raw code.
+2. Some maps may be too large (Sarawak, Sabah, Pahang) and hence the performance and display on the client side will be extremely slow, particularly when the markers are enabled.
+   A server side clustering solution is available.

 ## <---Deprecated --->
 ## Covid-19 Hex Maps for Selangor Districts